Prajwal115/zawn/README.md

 4. uvicorn main:app --host 0.0.0.0 --port 10000
 5. It will run on your localhost.
 6. Test various connections like ```http://localhost:8000/aqi```,  ```http://localhost:8000/airq```

+## About
+Made by Prajwal - a curious developer and a UI UX designer for a project.
+Also known as Innovative Challenger.

+Signing off,
+Prajwal